 AP Pobjoy is a trans and queer ADG nominated writer, director and documentary-maker based on unceded Gadigal Land in Sydney Australia.
 AP's work focuses on how our lived experiences can fuel some of our most entertaining and imaginative stories.
 Their work has been recognised by The Age, Stronger Than Fiction, RUUSH Magazine and Global Citizen and was nominated for BBFF’s ‘Young Australian Filmmaker of the Year'.

 At the start of 2020, AP was selected to be a part of the Emerging Practitioners Program at AIDC provided through Film Victoria.
 Shortly after, they began developing, writing and directing their first television documentary entitled 'Why Did She Have To Tell The World?,' Executive Produced by Sue Maslin and in association with Film Victoria and Screen Australia.
 'Why Did She Have To

-AP is also an emerging screenwriter.
-They have been on the ground as a note taker and contributor in many writers rooms, including Screen Australia Supported Snapchat Show 'Apollo' and Tik-Tok Series 'Scattered'.
-They were most recently the Script Coordinator for the new ABC Comedy Show ‘Retrograde’, written by Meg O’Connell and Anna Barnes.
-AP is also the recipient for the Film Victoria 2021 Screen Development Internship, a 12-month rotation working inside of Film Victoria, ABC and FremantleMedia in feature and series development.
+AP is also a screenwriter.
+They have been on the ground as a note taker and contributor in many writers’ rooms, including Screen Australia Supported Snapchat Show 'Apollo' and queer Tik Tok Series 'Scattered'.
+They were most recently the Script Coordinator for the ABC Comedy Show ‘Retrograde’, written by Meg O’Connell and Anna Barnes.
+AP’s first short film, ‘Backing Up Bilitis, was a story set during the gay liberation era of the 1970s starring Jana Zvedeniuk (Bump, While

 P: +61 410 624 579